Target probe eyes overseas hackers; stolen cards for sale online

 "We want our guests to understand that just because they shopped at Target during the impacted time frame, it doesn't mean they are victims of fraud," he said.
 "In fact, in other similar situations, there are typically low levels of actual fraud."

-He promised that the customers would "not be held financially responsible for any credit or debit card fraud."
+He promised that the guests would "not be held financially responsible for any credit or debit card fraud."

-However, Carol Spieckerman, president of retail strategy firm newmarketbuilders, raised doubts about whether the discounts would be good enough to win back shoppers.
-"In the absence of a definitive status update on the breach, the promotions make it seem as though Target isn't addressing its customer's concerns," she said.

-"Target needs to reassure its customers that the breach is over and that any transactions that occurred after December 15th are secure," Spieckerman said.

 Separately, Target spokeswoman Molly Snyder said in a written statement that "we are hearing very few reports of actual fraud."